For working adults, asthma attacks in the office can be distracting and can prevent productivity. Create an asthma-friendly workplace with these tips.

 Discuss these concerns with office and building management to help discover what options are available for creating an asthma-friendly workplace.
 Identifying the triggers is a good place to start when deciding what changes need to be made at the office.

-While you may not have the ability to adjust office building structures or HVAC systems, there are simpler ways of creating an asthma-friendly workplace that do not involve extensive and expensive building construction.
+While you may not have the ability to adjust office building structures or HVAC systems, there are simpler ways of creating an asthma-friendly workplace that does not involve extensive and expensive building construction.
 Air quality products like humidifiers and air purifiers can make all the difference for asthmatics battling poor office air quality.

 While adding just the right amount of moisture to the air, the Airwasher simultaneously draws in airborne particles like dust, dander, and mold spores.
 These particles are trapped in the unit’s reservoir and only pure, humidified air is released back into the room.
 For any asthma sufferer, the Airwasher is an ideal dual-functioning product to have in the office.